Yeg-dr/iris-logistic-regression/README.md

 ## Dataset

 The Iris dataset is included in Scikit-Learn and consists of 150 samples from three species of iris flowers:
 🌿 Setosa
 🌿 Versicolor
 🌿 Virginica

 Each sample has four features:

-Sepal length-
+🌱 Sepal length
-Sepal width-
+🌱 Sepal width
-Petal length-
+🌱 Petal length
-Petal width-
+🌱 Petal width

 ## Model Insights